Get insider access

 1. Best Over-Ear Headphones For Working Out

-The Beats Studio Pro Wireless are the best over-ear headphones for working out that we've tested.
-The Beats brand has long been a staple of gym-goers, thanks to their sleek and eye-catching look.
-While you might not want to spring for such a pricy pair of headphones for workouts, they have much to offer and are worth a look if you want high-end features like noise cancelling (ANC) or if you care about style.
+The Beats Studio Pro Wireless are the best over-ear headphones for working out we've tested.
+The Beats brand has long been a gym-goer staple thanks to their sleek and eye-catching look.
+While you might not want to spring for such a pricy pair of headphones for workouts, they are worth a look if you want high-end features like active noise cancelling (ANC) or care about style.
 Their ANC does a good job of blocking out sounds like the ambient chatter of gym-goers nearby and high-pitched noise like an A/C unit.
-Their physical controls are solid and give you good tactile feedback when skipping a song or changing the volume.
-However, the controls are completely flush with the body of the ear cup, so there's no way to differentiate between buttons, which can lead to misclicks.
+Their physical controls are solid and give you good tactile feedback when skipping a song or changing the volume, though their layout makes it easy to accidentally press the wrong button.

 See our review

-2. Best Mid-Range Over-Ear Headphones For Working Out
+2. Best Upper Mid-Range Over-Ear Headphones For Working Out

 See our review

-3. Best Budget Over-Ear Headphones For Working Out
+3. Best Mid-Range Over-Ear Headphones For Working Out

 See our review